mxmn/notes/org-mode_markup.md

-## org-mode Compact Formatting Syntax Cheatsheet
+## org-mode Compact Markup Formatting Cheatsheet

 For more detailed information, see the for instance the [Markup for rich export](http://orgmode.org/manual/Markup.html)